fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 ### Exercises

-In Lab 5, Plugins, on page 97, you created a plugin called pytest-nice that included a --nice command-line option.
+In Lab 5, Plugins, you created a plugin called pytest-nice that included a --nice command-line option.
 Let’s extend that to include a pytest.ini option called nice.